 #FionReads: [101 Essays That Will Change The Way You Think]

-I first added this book into my to-read list after Jenn Im recommended it on her Youtube channel.
-However, I just never got to it.
-Until Erin May Henry posted on her Instagram story captioning it as that one book she thinks everyone should read.
-So, without further a due, I knew I had to get to it immediately.
+I first added this book to my to-read list after Jenn Im recommended it on her YouTube channel.
+However, I never got to it until Erin May Henry posted on her Instagram story, captioning it as the one book she thinks everyone should read.
+So, without further ado, I knew I had to get to it immediately.

 This book is written in seemingly simple English and broken down into short chapters.
 It has a lot of bullet points instead of long passages.
-Although it doesn’t consist of deep English vocabulary, it took me longer than usual to finish because it required some thinking and self-reflection in the reading process.
-Skip this book if you are not ready to face your internal bullshits and not willing to do some inner work - because it will just be a waste of effort and time to even sit through the book.
+Although it doesn’t consist of deep English vocabulary, it took me longer than usual to finish because it required some thinking and self-reflection during the reading process.
+Skip this book if you are not ready to face your internal bullshit and are not willing to do some inner work – it will just be a waste of effort and time to even sit through the book.

-I agree with Erin May Henry that this is hands-down one of the books that everyone should from time to time come back to.
-It is such a powerful pick-me-up and the author covered most aspects of our lives with brutally honest wake-up calls.
-I read it during the Lunar New Year holidays (including my birthday and Valentines' Day), and it got me
+I agree with Erin May Henry that this is hands-down one of the books that everyone should come back to from time to time.
+It is such a powerful pick-me-up, and the author covers most aspects of our lives with brutally honest wake-up calls.
+I read it during the Lunar New Year holidays (including my birthday and Valentine’s Day), and it got me thinking deeply.

 Side track a little: